pyrddlgym-project/pyRDDLGym/docs/jax.rst

     python -m pyRDDLGym_jax.examples.run_plan Quadcopter 1 slp

-Running pyRDDLGym-jax from within Python
+Running JaxPlan from within Python
 -------------------

 .. _jax-intro:

-pyRDDLGym-jax provides convenient tools to automatically compile a RDDL description of a problem to an optimization problem:
+JaxPlan provides convenient tools to automatically compile a RDDL description of a problem to an optimization problem:

 .. code-block:: python